 - Students gain important analytical and management skills required to obtain a professional position with managerial responsibilities or a leadership role within an organisation.

 - The course provides a solid foundation in contemporary management methods and core business principals.

 Teaching is delivered through a mixture of core and optional modules using a range of delivery methods including lectures, small group tutorials, workshops and seminars.
 The average lecture size is 30 students, however, in some cases there will be seminars of 15 to 18 students or larger lectures with up to 100 students, which would normally be augmented by small group tutorials.

 Assessment comprises a combination of coursework and examinations.
 Over the summer months, students undertake a research project culminating in a written dissertation of 15,000 words.
 You will attend a weekly series of lectures and workshops focusing on research methods and other topics to help prepare you for the dissertation.

-Students who successfully complete the programme will receive accreditation from the Chartered Institute of Personnel and Development.
+Students who successfully complete the programme will receive accreditation from the Chartered Management Institute.

 The modules in this programme have varying methods of delivery and assessment.
 Typically, each module consists of three to five contact hours per week including lectures, seminars and tutorials.
 Assessment is either entirely by coursework or through a combination of coursework (50%) and a two-hour end-of-semester examination (50%).

 For more details of each module, including weekly contact hours, teaching methods and assessment, please see the latest module catalogue which is for the 2018–2019 academic year; some elements may be subject to change for 2019 entry.